Erpe

-Erpe is a sub-municipality of Erpe-Mere in Flanders on the Molenbeek-Ter Erpenbeek in the Denderstreek in the southeast of East Flanders and belongs to Arrondissement of Aalst.
+Erpe is a sub-municipality of Erpe-Mere in Flanders, Belgium, on the Molenbeek-Ter Erpenbeek in the Denderstreek in the southeast of East Flanders and belongs to Arrondissement of Aalst.
 The sub-municipality is bordered by the sub-municipalities of Mere, Ottergem, and Erondegem and the municipalities Lede and Aalst.
-Erpe has 4903 inhabitants as of 1 January 2003 and an area of 8.28 sqkm.
+Erpe had 4903 inhabitants as of 1 January 2003 and an area of 8.28 sqkm.
 The population density is 592 PD/sqkm.

 History

 Erpe was first mentioned in a document of 1057, although the village is probably much older.
 The name is derived from the word Erpo.
-Between the 18th and 19th centuries the population of Erpe grew steadily.
+In the 18th and 19th centuries the population of Erpe grew steadily.
 In 1769 there were 1032 inhabitants, in 1801 there were 1638 inhabitants, and by 1893 the village had 2394 inhabitants.
 By the end of the 19th century, there were two water mills in the village, a windmill, two breweries and a vinegar maker.

 Landmarks

 There is a water tower of the Tussengemeentelijke Maatschappij der Vlaanderen voor Watervoorziening.

-There are two water mills in Erpe, both on the Molenbeek Brook, these being the Cottemmolen and the Van Der Biestmolen.
+There are two water mills in Erpe, the Cottemmolen and the Van Der Biestmolen, both on the Molenbeek Brook.